Augustus7734/astrozane-hugo/content/about/about.md

 Deeply committed to the advocacy for dark skies, I am a proponent of initiatives like those championed by [DarkSky](https://www.darksky.org/).
 Preserving the darkness of the night sky is crucial for protecting the environment, as well as both recreational  and scientific astronomical pursuits.

 I currently serve on the board of [DarkSky Southern Arizona](https://darkskysoaz.org/).

-## Beyond Astronomy

-When I'm not looking up at the stars, I maintain a diverse range of interests.
-I enjoy woodworking projects that allow me to combine craftsmanship with functionality.
-My 3D printing experiments often result in custom astronomical accessories and solutions for everyday problems.
-I find balance through hiking in the beautiful landscapes of Arizona and working on my Miata.